-- 2. Add to the medieval feel of the classroom by hanging reprints of medieval art around the room (several good examples are provided in the Resource Book and are available to download) and by playing medieval music (which can be found through a simple internet search). - 3.
-Gather together some of the resources from the Resource Book and Appendix A in a folder or a learning center in the room for students to use for research about their town. - 4.
+- 1. Gather the materials your child will need to create her sketch (or collage or model). - 2.
+Add to the medieval feel of the learning environment by hanging reprints of medieval art around the room (several good examples are provided in the Resource Book and are available to download) and by playing medieval music (which can be found through a simple internet search). - 3.
+Gather together some of the resources from the Resource Book and Appendix A in a folder or on a webquest for your child to use for research about the town. - 4.
 Find and prepare a video that depicts life in the Middle Ages (one good resource is available at the Annenburg Learner website, The Western Experience, episode 21, "Common Life in the Middle Ages," www.learner.org/resources/series58.html).

-Things to Do During Class:
+Things to Do During Instruction: